thatsabhishek/Coding_Ninjas-Intro_to_Cpp/README.md

-This repo includes all C++ problems for Coding Ninja C++ Fundamental course.
+This repo includes all C++ problems for Coding Ninja Introduction to C++ course.
 Please give a star in this repo if you like it.

 This repo includes:
 - [Milestone 1](./milestone1/)